light5551/docs-opmanual_autolab/book/opmanual_autolab/00_book_autolab.md

 - [](#autolab-definition) : The precise definition of an Autolab
 - [](#autobot-specs) : The set of instructions to setup your fleet of dedicated Duckiebots
-- [](#apriltag-specs) : The set of instructions to upgrade your city layout to that of an Autolab
+- [](#apriltag-specs) : The set of instructions to upgrade your city layout to an Autolab
 - [](#autolab-map) : The set of instructions to create a precise virtual map of your Autolab
 - [](#autolab-town) : The set of instructions to set up your central Duckietown device
 - [](#watchtower-hardware) : The set of instructions explaining the set-up of the watchtower devices
 - [](#autolab-localization) : The set of instructions to set up and operate the localization system
-- [](#autolab-operation-manual) : The control interface for operating the Autolab and AIDO submissions
+- [](#autolab-operation-manual) : The control interface for operating the Autolab and running AIDO submissions